-Laura has worked on elderly wards and care homes but believes live-in care to be the most effective
+Laura believes live-in care to be the most effective

-Laura Hughes is an experienced live-in carer.
-She’s worked for Trinity Homecare since 2011 and has cared for around 30 different people in that time.
+Laura has worked for Trinity Homecare since 2011 and has cared for around 30 different people in that time.
 A keen traveller who’s visited some of the best places in the world, Laura says that being a live-in carer is the perfect job for her and allows her to indulge her passion for travelling when she’s not busy caring.

 Originally from Cardiff, Laura, 35, is currently based in Epsom, working as a live-in carer for Jane.
 Laura took on the role of carer for Jane in her flat in March, just before the Coronavirus lockdown.
 Jane, who is in her eighties, has dementia amongst other illnesses and is almost permanently bed bound.